futoin/specs/draft/ftn16_cid_tool.md

 * Read user and system locations for .env configuration
 * Setup .env.vars
 * Read project's futoin.json, if present
+* If .tools is not set yet, configure based on file presence in project root
-* For each composer.json, package.json, bower.json (in strict order):
+* For each detected tool, read its configuration:
     * set .name, if not set yet
     * set .version, if not set yet
-    * set .vcsRepo, if not set yet
+    * set .vcs and .vcsRepo, if not set yet
-    * set .rmsRepo, if not set yet
+    * set .rms and .rmsRepo, if not set yet
-* if .name is set (run in project root):
-    * If .tools is not set yet, configure based on file presence in project root:
-    * For each .tools detect related .env.*Bin, if not set
-        * Ask to execute install procedures, if tool is missing
-        * Fail, if not interactive prompt (e.g. automatic deployment)
-    * Detect .vcs and related .env.*Bin, if not set
-    * Detect .vcsRepo, if not set yet
-    * Detect current .vcsRef

 Standard parameter processing:

 * if --vcsRepo is provided
-    * set .vcsRepo and .vcs
+    * set .vcs and .vcsRepo
     * verify we are in the correct working copy
 * else auto-detect based on VCS working copy or use .vcsRepo
 * if --rmsRepo is provided
-    * set .rmsRepo
+    * set .rms and .rmsRepo

-Standard checkout process:

-* if svn: switch or checkout .vcsRef
-* otherwise: clone & checkout or fetch & checkout .vcsRef
-* re-init configuration

 ### 3.2.1. cid tag &lt;branch> [&lt;next_version>] [--vcsRepo=&lt;vcs:url>] [--wcDir wc_dir]